 - Use Wix if you want to build an e-commerce store easily, without having to deal with external plugins or difficult setups.
 Wix has an e-commerce module integrated right out the gate.

 - Use Wix if you’re not website-savvy and you’d prefer not have to deal with servers, hosting, and domain names.

 - Use Wix if you’re not interested in learning anything related to coding.
 You just want to have a website built now and you still want to be able to do it all on your own.

 - Use Wix if you don’t mind not being in full control of your website (the issue mentioned above).

 - Use Wix if you want to have access to customer support that will be able to help you out in case of anything.

 Final price comparison

-We talked about the pricing when discussing WordPress and Wix individually, but perhaps we should summarize this here all in one place – just to make everything easier to grasp, especially if you’re on a budget.
+We talked about the pricing when discussing WordPress and Wix individually.
+Perhaps we should summarize this – just to make everything easier to grasp, especially if you’re on a budget.
 Here’s how things play out:

 - Minimal: $70/year (domain and hosting cost)

-- Minimal: Free, but very limited and coms with disturbing footer ads.
+- Minimal: Free, but very limited and comes with disturbing footer ads.